 - Enable graceful restart on your on-premises BGP device.
-With graceful restart, traffic between networks won't be disrupted in the event of a Cloud Router or BGP device failure as long as the BGP session is re-established within the graceful restart period.
+With graceful restart, traffic between networks isn't disrupted in the event of a Cloud Router or on-premises BGP device failure as long as the BGP session is re-established within the graceful restart period.

-- If graceful restart is not supported or enabled on your device, you should configure two on-premises devices with one tunnel each to provide redundancy.
-If you don't, Cloud VPN tunnel traffic can be disrupted in the event of Cloud Router or on-premises BGP device failure.
+- If graceful restart is not supported or enabled on your device, configure two on-premises BGP devices with one tunnel each to provide redundancy.
+If you don't configure two separate on-premises devices, Cloud VPN tunnel traffic can be disrupted in the event of a Cloud Router or an on-premises BGP device failure.

 - For high reliability, set up redundant routers and BGP sessions even if your on-premises device supports graceful restart.
 In the event of non-transient failures, you are protected even if one path fails.
 For more information, see Redundant Cloud VPN tunnels.

-- To connect your on-premises network to multiple Google Cloud projects by using dynamic routing, see these scenarios for VPC Network Peering or Shared VPC.
+- To use dynamic routing to connect your on-premises network to multiple Google Cloud projects, see the scenarios for VPC Network Peering and Shared VPC.

-- To ensure that you do not exceed Cloud Router limits, create alerting policies by using Cloud Monitoring.
-For example, you can create alerting policies for the limits for learned routes by using the metrics for learned routes.
+- To ensure that you do not exceed Cloud Router limits, use Cloud Monitoring to create alerting policies.
+For example, you can use the metrics for learned routes to create alerting policies for the limits for learned routes.

 - To become familiar with Cloud Router terminology, see Key terms.